writetosalman/movie-recommendation/README.md

 For installation, use `install.sh` provided: -

 - Change into the directory
-- Give execute permissions to install file `chown +x install.sh`
+- Give execute permissions to install file
+`chmod +x install.sh`
 - Execute it `./install.sh`
+- **After** installation is complete, edit .env file with correct MySQL details
+- Run laravel migrations by running command
+`php artisan migrate`

 ### Running